IBM/ibmi-bob/docs/cli/makei.md

 - **-c, --ccsid**

-  An optional CCSID for the SRC-PF.
-See the description above for more details.
+  An optional CCSID to use as `TGTCCSID` on compiles if the SRC-PF CCSID being migrated is 65535.
+See above for in-depth description.

 - **-l, --tolower**